HananIbrahimNouman/accountsManagement/readme.md

 ### Installation

-- Create a `.env` and `.babelrc` file in the root directory and paste values from the remote repo, change directory from the root one to src/react-app and create `.env` and paste the value from remote repo.
+- Create a `.env` and `.babelrc` file in the root directory and paste props from the remote repo with you values, change directory from the root to src/react-app and create `.env` and paste the prop from remote repo with your value.
+- Change the data in init_data to your data with (funded, pending, approved, closed) statuses.

 ### Steps to run the project